What is a Makeup Artist?

 The table below shows the approximate number of Makeup Artists employed by various industries.

-Those thinking about becoming a Makeup Artist might also be interested in the following careers:
+Those interested in being a Makeup Artist may also be interested in:

 References: